Yankue/robot-guide/src/guide/posting/README.md

 ### Anonymous Mode

 RoBot then asks if the Post Author's name should be anonymous and if it should be enabled.
 Anonymous mode will prevent the Post-Author's name from showing up in the post, it can be used for votes and polls, but generally we wouldn't really recommend anonymous mode.
-Answer with `y` if you want it enabled.
+Answer with `y` if you want it enabled, or `n` if you want it disabled.

 RoBot will then ask if the Post Category should be enabled, reply with `y` unless you want to create a Post Category but not actually let users post in it.
 You can always change this setting later.